Vivekpalankar/UNIX-Concepts-and-Applications/Notes.md

 -   Type `cd -` is a handy shortcut to switch to the last accessed directory.

 -   UNIX file system is case sensitive.
-However, the default installation of macOS operating system uses a case insensitive HFS file system and hence disallows creating files sharing name with differing case.
+However, the default installation of macOS operating system uses a case insensitive HFS file system and hence disallows creating files having same name with differing case.

--   In macOS, if a file or directory has extended attributes, the permissions field printed by the -l option is followed by a '@' character.
-Otherwise, if the file or directory has extended security information (such as an access control list), the permissions field printed by the -l option is followed by a '+' character.
+-   In macOS, if a file or directory has extended attributes, the permissions field printed by the `ls -l` command is followed by a '@' character.
+Otherwise, if the file or directory has extended security information (such as an access control list), the permissions field is followed by a '+' character.

 ### Chapter 5 Handling Ordinary Files

--   When running `cp -R <source_file> <destination_file>`, if the _source\_file_ designates a directory, **cp** copies the directory and the entire subtree connected at that point.
-If the _source\_file_ ends in a _/_, the contents of the directory are copied rather than the directory itself.
+-   When running `cp -R <source_file> <destination_file>`, if the `<source_file>` designates a directory, **cp** copies the directory and the entire subtree connected at that point.
+If the `<source_file>` ends in a _/_, the contents of the directory are copied rather than the directory itself.

--   The rm utility removes symbolic links, not the files referenced by the links.
+-   The `rm` utility removes symbolic links, not the files referenced by the links.

 -   Line ending character used across different operating systems: